 Airlines and carriers must ensure each passenger reads and confirms they meet the health and eligibility conditions at check-in to travel to New Zealand.
-Airlines and carriers can choose how they facilitate the health and eligibility confirmation (i.e., paper-based, through electronic check-in, or verbally).
+Airlines and carriers can choose how they facilitate the health and eligibility confirmation (i.e., paperbased, through electronic check-in, or verbally).

-From 13 April 2022, the recommended text for the Health and Eligibility Confirmation for all travellers is set out below:
+The recommended text for the Health and Eligibility Confirmation for all travellers is set out below: